1 - Overarching statement

 6.2 FHC acknowledges that juniors develop at different rates and will ensure a continuous assessment of the junior’s technical, tactical, physical and psychological development.

-6.4 The Junior Selection Committee will be appointed for EH Competition teams only by the Head of Coaching and Performance, chaired by the Junior Academy Captain and include as a minimum the Junior Head Coach.
-Junior Committee decisions are made on a majority basis with the Chair having final decision.
+6.4 The Junior Selection Committee will be appointed for EH Competition teams only by the Junior Club Captain and include the senior team coaches.
+Junior Committee decisions are made on a majority basis with the Junior Club Captain having the final decision.

 6.5 FHC will promote and develop leadership skills amongst its juniors.
 Captains will be selected based on demonstrating FHC’s values on and off the pitch.